mjp41/InfixLang/README.md

 Bool -> Bool <- Int
 ```
 is a signature of a function that takes two arguments, a boolean from the left, and an integer from the right, and returns a boolean.
-With this syntax the standard functon arrows are backwards to languages like ML.
+With this syntax the standard function arrows are backwards to languages like ML.

 We can define equality for the tree structure as follows: